Bullers Wood School converted to an Academy on 1st May 2011.

 What have been our successes this year?

-The percentage of students gaining 5 or more A* -C grades including English and Mathematics was 81% in 2016.
-At A Level 81.4 % of all grades were A*-C and 52.2% A*-B grades.
+The percentage of students gaining 9-4 grades including English and Mathematics was 83% in 2018.

 Behaviour and attendance at the School are excellent.
 Pupils achieve well and enjoy their learning.
 They contribute to the School and the wider community effectively and develop workplace and other skills that will contribute to their future economic well-being.